Attention!

 Google’s abuse of market power

 The functioning of the online advertising intermediation markets, and in particular the crucial role of Google, has drawn the attention of competition authorities worldwide.
-Only recently, the President of the German Federal Cartel Office Andreas Mundt stated: „Google’s prominent position combined with the system’s lack of transparency due to the use of complex technology leaves the company with an unusually large scope for shaping the competitive process in its favour.“ About a year ago, the European Commission opened a formal antitrust investigation to assess whether Google favors its own ad tech services, to the detriment of competing providers of advertising technology services, advertisers and online publishers.
+Only recently, the President of the German Federal Cartel Office Andreas Mundt stated: „Google’s prominent position combined with the system’s lack of transparency due to the use of complex technology leaves the company with an unusually large scope for shaping the competitive process in its favour.“ The European Commission also initiated formal antitrust proceedings two years ago and has not only come to the preliminary conclusion that Google has favored and continues to favor its own ad tech services to the detriment of competing providers of advertising technology services, advertisers and online publishers, but that it may even have to consider breaking up Google's adtech business.
 In these proceedings, Hausfeld partner Prof Dr Thomas Höppner also represents the publishers’ interests.
-In the US, the government authorities are currently also taking action against Google for these practices („Texas Complaint“).
-Meanwhile, the French Competition Authority (Autorité de la Concurrence) already concluded its proceedings on June 7, 2021 and imposed a fine of EUR 220 million on Google.
-The FCA noted that, at least from January 2014 until September 2020, Google had abused its dominant position in various markets for online advertising intermediation services throughout the European Economic Area (EEA).
-By reciprocally applying more favorable conditions to its own display advertising intermediation services at various market levels as compared to competing services, Google distorted competition in its favor.
+In the US, the government authorities are currently also taking action against Google for these practices ("Texas Complaint" and "DoJ Complaint").

 The Ad Tech Stack and Google's market position